Review of the Zoning Plan for Great Sandy Marine Park

 The following resources provide further information :

-2. Processes will be finalised to legislate the final zoning plan.
-As part of these processes, a proposal to revoke 15 small areas from the Great Sandy Marine Park, totalling approximately 26 hectares, is currently being considered by the Queensland Parliament.
-The revocation of these areas will support the consistent management of public boating infrastructure across the park and better define the upstream extent of the park in three waterways.
-For information on these proposed revocations, please view the public notice.
+• on 11 October 2023, the Queensland Parliament passed a resolution to progress the revocation of 15 small areas from the Great Sandy Marine Park, totalling approximately 26 hectares, to support the consistent management of public boating infrastructure across the park and better define the upstream extent of the park in three waterways.

 3. Community education to prepare marine park users for the commencement of the new zoning plan.